Coffee roasting: Process

 The coffee-roasting process follows coffee processing and precedes coffee brewing.
 It consists essentially of sorting, roasting, cooling, and packaging but can also include grinding.
 Bags of green coffee beans are dumped into a hopper and screened to remove debris.
 The beans are then weighed and transferred manually, by belt, or pneumatic conveyor to storage hoppers.
 From the storage hoppers, the beans are conveyed to the roaster.

 Initially, the process is endothermic (absorbing heat), but at around 175 °C it becomes exothermic (giving off heat).
 For the roaster, this means that the beans are heating themselves, and an adjustment of the roaster's heat source might be required.
 At the end of the roasting cycle, the roasted beans are dumped from the roasting chamber and are typically cooled by air or water-quenching.

+Red Brick Roasting Co. bag from WinCo showing the approximate volumes of light and dark coffee beans.

-During the roasting process, coffee beans lose 15 to 18% of their mass due mainly to the loss of water but also to volatile compounds.
-Although the beans experience a weight loss, the size of the beans double during the roasting process due to the physical expansion caused by an increase in internal pressure from vaporized water.
+During the roasting process coffee beans lose 15 to 18% of their mass, due mainly to the loss of water but also of that of volatile compounds.
+Although the beans themselves lose weight, their volume approximately doubles due to the increase in internal pressure from vaporized water.
+Viz.
+Popcorn.
 Green coffee can contain reasonable quantities of simple sugars.
 Sugars are quite reactive at roasting temperatures and, once the water has evaporated out of the bean, the sugars can begin to react to the heat in different ways.
 Some go through caramelization reactions, creating the caramel notes found in certain coffees.

 There are several traditional variations to coffee roasting in different parts of the world.
 For example, in Vietnam coffee is often coated with oil (traditionally clarified butter) and a small amount of sugar prior to roasting to produce a "butter roast".
 The roasting process results in an additional caramelized coating on the beans.